BeckLaboratory/pav/README.md

 PAV is a variant caller for genome assemblies.
 PAV will input a reference genome and one or more assemblies each sample.

-This is *Beta* version of PAV, and all features are not yet integrated into the final VCF.
+This is *Development* version of PAV, and all features are not yet integrated.
 To generate CSV calls, run target `call_lg_all` and look  for results in `results/{asm_name}/lgsv/`.

 ## Configuring PAV